 An SQL plugin, which automatically builds entity shapes and attributes from SQL code, is also available.

 It’s part of DoorDash’s toolkit too.
-“Historically, we’ve had a lot of microservices based on PostgresQL databases,” Vovchenko said.
+“Historically, we’ve had a lot of microservices based on PostgreSQL databases,” Vovchenko said.
 “Using Lucidcharts was helpful because you can connect it directly to those databases, then read the schema and work with the already pre-documented diagram.”

-SQuirreL SQL Client
+3. SQuirreL SQL Client

 There are three overarching considerations when working with data models, according to Vovchenko: agility, consistency and data integrity.
 Agility effectively translates to a willingness to accept the fact that no single data-modeling tool is going to suffice across all use cases.

-DoorDash has also recently utilized SQuirreL, a free, open-source graphical tool that’s supported by most major relational databases.
+DoorDash has utilized SQuirreL, a free, open-source graphical tool that’s supported by most major relational databases.
 Described by Vovchenko as easy to install and deploy, it lets users see database structures and draw entity-relationship diagrams from existing schemas, among other features.

 Open-source options may be particularly attractive to net-new businesses, since, as Ajay Gupta noted, connecting those applications to older data environments can sometimes require the added step of front-ending an open database connectivity (ODBC) API.